George Washington House (Barbados)

 George Washington House in Barbados is a historic house where the future first U.S. President George Washington is alleged to have stayed in 1751.

+History

 He was 19 years old at the time and traveling with his half-brother, Lawrence Washington, who was suffering from tuberculosis.
-George Washington contracted [small pox] during his stay, and was nursed back to health at the house.
+George Washington contracted smallpox during his stay, and was nursed back to health at the house.
 Barbados apparently was the only country outside the present United States that George Washington ever visited.